yash268/Data-discovery/README.md

 ------------------------------------------------------------------------

-## 🧠 Design Decisions & Tradeoffs
+## Design Decisions and Tradeoffs

-✔ Flexible "facts-style" schema instead of rigid predefined columns\
+-   Flexible "facts-style" schema instead of rigid predefined columns\
-✔ Explicit extraction only (no inference beyond source content)\
+-   Explicit extraction only (no inference beyond source content)\
-✔ Error logging without pipeline crashes\
+-   Error logging without pipeline crashes\
-✔ JSONL outputs for streaming compatibility\
+-   JSONL outputs for streaming compatibility\
-✔ Separation of companies, documents, and facts for scalability
+-   Separation of companies, documents, and facts for scalability

 ------------------------------------------------------------------------

-## ⚠ Known Limitations
+## Known Limitations

 -   Some websites block automated requests\
 -   No headless browser rendering implemented\